johnearnshaw/John-E5/README.md

 5. Press the "Train" button.
 6. Repeat for more classification categories changing the input text each time.

 If you press the "Classify" button a second time on the same input text, you should see the trained category appear in the categories list.
-This will display the accuracy probability
+This will display the accuracy probability converted into a percentatge to the top right of the category box.

+As you train the model with more categories, the text at the top of the example training application may change to tell you which categories have a less token association count and will suggest that you add text to the category containing the least classified tokens.

+Since this is a multi-category training model, it is designed for categories to be added in series and in a linear fashion.
+This means that training a single category to the maximum level before moving on to train a new category will impact the probability of accuracy for the categories trained prior.
+It is much more accurate to train a category with a single piece of text and then move on to the next category, itterating back to train the first category once all required categories are added.

 The core project and examples will be well documented and if you get stuck or have any questions, please contact us and we'll be glad to help out.